 All participants receive a questionnaire before and after a course.
 By comparing the two questionnaires, the institute evaluates the learning objectives of the courses.

 The Danish Institute for Human Rights is publicly funded.

 The Danish folk high schools (højskole), university extensions, evening schools, and continuation schools all receive public funding and may offer non-formal and informal learning activities within the field of global issues.
 Climate change, sustainable living, and projects/cooperation with developing countries are among the topics taught.
 The organisations and institutions arrange the content, teaching methods, and target group themselves.

 Furthermore, several organisations receive public funding for non-formal learning activities within the area of global issues, especially sustainable living, consumption, and green living.

-Since 2009, the Danish Youth Council (DUF) has been running a programme aimed at strengthening the dialogue and intercultural understanding between young people from Denmark and the partner countries Egypt, Tunisia, and Jordan.
+The Danish Youth Council (DUF) runs a programme aimed at strengthening the dialogue and intercultural understanding between young people from Denmark and the partner countries Egypt, Tunisia, and Jordan.
 The programme is funded by the Danish Ministry of Foreign Affairs through the Danish–Arab Partnership Programme (DAPP).
 Participants from the four partner countries participate in a seminar where they are trained in dialogue tools, facilitation skills, and conducting dialogue activities.
 Since 2009, more than 25,000 young persons have become trained dialogue ambassadors.